 Strongly connected components are useful in a variety of graph algorithms, including finding the shortest path between two vertices, detecting cycles in a graph, and determining the structure of a graph.
-They can be computed efficiently using algorithms such as Tarjan’s algorithm and Kosaraju’s algorithm.
+They can be computed efficiently using algorithms such as Tarjan’s and Kosaraju’s algorithms.

 Undirected graphs

-The problem of finding components in an undirected graph requires a simple graph traversal starting from an arbitrary vertex keeping track of the vertices that were already visited, it’s also needed to run the algorithm above for every vertex of G (given that it was not visited)
+The problem of finding components in an undirected graph requires a simple graph traversal starting from an arbitrary vertex, keeping track of the vertices that were already visited.
+It’s also necessary to run the algorithm above for every vertex of G (given that it was not visited).

 vector<bool> visited;